-There are some heavy weight issues to be discussed at this year’s annual conference of the European Universities Public Relations and Information Officers association (EUPRIO) in Gothenburg, Sweden, from September 6-8.
+There are some heavy weight issues to be discussed at the 2012 annual conference of the European Universities Public Relations and Information Officers association (EUPRIO) in Gothenburg, Sweden, from September 6-8.

 - “Under the theme of ‘The social contract between universities and society’ we’ll be looking at how European universities should use communications to win public support in their fight against cutbacks – and challenge the assumption that higher education savings can be easily made because most voters are not interested in the valuable role universities play”, says EUPRIO President Paolo Pomati.